 Users will see that as not only are you at the top off the first page, but also that Google deemed you reliable and competent enough to secure that special spot of ‘Position 0’.

-PR firms center their entire world around making you look good.
+PR firms centre their entire world around making you look good.

 They can also help get you into events that would help your public image such as awards ceremonies and speaking conferences within your industry.

 They’re worth considering when you’re becoming a big name and feel overwhelmed.
-Or, if you’re still fairly small - think about getting the help of a PR consultant every now and then to keep on top of your public image.
+Or, if you’re still fairly small - think about getting the help of a PR consultant sometimes to keep on top of your public image.

 However, you should doctor them to make sure they’re a good company overall and don’t clash with your company ethos.

 Ultimately, you want a company who is excited to make the world a better place and not interested in working for shady clients who just need their misconduct glossing over.

 Be proactive in gaining good reviews and respond positively when dealing with bad ones, particularly on social media.

 Don’t respond emotionally.
 On one hand, there’s passion for your product and a sincere need to improve.
 THEN THERE’S RESPONDING TO SOMEONE LIKE THIS!!!